andrew/ultimate-awesome/README.md

 - [awesome-micro-frontends](https://github.com/trungcaot/awesome-micro-frontends) - 🔥 A curated list of awesome things related to Micro-Frontends.
 - [awesome-wayland](https://github.com/tversteeg/awesome-wayland) - Collection of awesome wayland applications and tools. .
 - [awesome-montreal](https://github.com/ubermuda/awesome-montreal) - A curated list of awesome things to do in Montreal.
-- [cyberelite](https://github.com/uttambodara/cyberelite) - 🔐 Welcome to Hack-Academia — your go-to destination for everything related to 🖥️ ethical hacking, 🔧 penetration testing, and 🛡️ cybersecurity research.
-Whether you're a 🌱 newcomer eager to dive into the cyber world or a 🧑‍💻 skilled expert searching for the latest tools and tactics, Hack-Academia is here to fuel your journey. ⚡.
 - [awesome-artificial-humour](https://github.com/vadim0x60/awesome-artificial-humour) - A curated list of great examples of AI-driven humour.
 - [awesome-BTC-embedded](https://github.com/valerio-vaccaro/awesome-BTC-embedded) - A list of projects using Bitcoin on embedded devices.
 - [awesome-visual-analytics-healthcare](https://github.com/visualanalyticshealthcare/awesome-visual-analytics-healthcare) - A curated list of awesome resources of visual analytics in healthcare.